Shankapotamus3/DSPoints_aux/DEPLOYMENT.md

 ## Why Deploy Outside Replit?

 Push notifications require specific browser APIs that aren't available in Replit's webview or published apps.
-By deploying to platforms like Railway or Vercel, your app will have access to:
+By deploying to platforms like Railway or Render, your app will have access to:
 - Full Notification API support
 - Service Worker functionality on all browsers
 - HTTPS by default (required for PWA features)